 Anovulatory Cycles

 An anovulatory cycle is a menstrual cycle without ovulation.
-Hypothyroid disrupts the menstrual cycle because it can interrupt the regular egg release that happens during ovulation.
+Hypothyroid disrupts the menstrual cycle3 because it can interrupt the regular egg release that happens during ovulation.
 In fact, thyroid hormone is essential for follicle development—making sure the egg is mature enough to be ovulated.

 Lack of ovulation impacts fertility because you need to regularly ovulate—or release an egg to be fertilized and implanted—to become pregnant.
 No ovulation means no egg release.
 Even if you occasionally ovulate, it can still make it challenging to become pregnant because it's hard to pinpoint when you're fertile.

 Here's the good news: if you know you have hypothyroidism and are trying to conceive, you can take steps to increase your chances of getting pregnant.
-You can significantly improve your odds of becoming pregnant with the proper treatment and lifestyle support.
+You can significantly improve4 your odds of becoming pregnant with the proper treatment and lifestyle support.

 Luteal Phase Defects

 The luteal phase is the second half of your menstrual cycle, starting after ovulation and ending the day before your period starts.
 A luteal phase defect is when the luteal phase is too short—usually due to low progesterone levels.
-Low thyroid levels are linked to luteal phase defects making it difficult to become pregnant.
+Low thyroid5 levels are linked to luteal phase defects making it difficult to become pregnant.

 Hyperprolactinemia